Michigan Star Clipper Dinner Train: Cancellation

-The rail spur upon which the train used to run has been completely abandoned with all rails and ties removed and the bed graded June 2012.
+The rail spur upon which the train used to run has been completely abandoned, with all rails and ties removed and the bed graded June 2012.
 All rail crossings have been permanently marked "out of service" and the crossing arms where the rail crossed the M-5 road have been removed in June 2013 and on July 18, 2014, the remaining rail that crossed M-5 has been removed and filled with concrete.
-The rail spur between Haggerty Rd and Telegraph Rd is now made for (Rail-Trail) walking / bike access.
+The rail spur between Haggerty Rd and Telegraph Rd is now made for (Rail-Trail) walking or bike access.